nairsajjal/publicAPIsCrawler/Readme.md

 ## Things that could have been improved(if I had more days)

 -  A frontend View in ReactJS to visualize the database, and then deploy this entire project on Heroku, this would provide a better user experience and the steps required to run this project will be reduced to only one step that is calling the address in a browser.

+-  Add checkpoints in dockerfile to save the state of the container and reload from the last checkpoint if any error occurs.